PREGNANCY

 For baby

-They do NOT need much.
-Firstly, don’t forget the carseat.
-If it has a base, have it installed ahead of time.
-Make sure the straps are in the newborn setting.
-Because of safety concerns, the hospital personnel is NOT expected to do these things for you.
 As for clothing, I bring one going home outfit, a hat or headband, and a swaddle blanket for pictures and tucking them in for the trip home.
 (The hospital always provides hats, but I like to bring something more special).
+If you are a waffle blanket fan, I love, love, love this one.
+She always has such great colors!

-Want to check out my discount code page and see where you can snag some stuff for you and baby?
+Want to check out my discount code page and see where you can snag all kinds of stuff for you and baby?
 That’s always here for you.

 Other things you could pack in your hospital bag